 Bones in the Neck

-The neck, or also known as the cervical spine in medical terms, is comprised of seven bones.
-The first bone in the neck is called the atlas and is where the head attaches to the neck.
-The second neck bone is called the axis, in which the head and atlas rotate on top of each other.
+The neck, or also known as the cervical spine in medical terms, is made up of seven bones.
+The first bone in the neck is the atlas and is where the head attaches to the neck.
+The second neck bone is the axis, in which the head and atlas rotate on top of each other.
 The bones in the neck are numbered from one to seven from the atlas down.
 In simple terms, they are numbered C1, C2, C3, C4, C5, C6, and C7.

 Bones in the Neck Anatomy